Mutually Unbiased Bases in Composite Dimensions -- A Review: Introduction

 The constant value cannot be chosen arbitrarily: completeness of the basis ${\cal B}$ implies that the sum of the values $\left|\bk v{v^{\prime}}\right|{}^{2}$ over $v$ equals one, forcing the right-hand-side of Eq.~\eqref{eq: def MU pairs} to take the value $1/d$.
-The eigenstates of any two Cartesian components of the spin operator of a qubit provide the simplest example of a pair of mutually unbiased bases: they form a pair of orthonormal bases such that the squared modulus of the overlap of any two vectors taken from different bases equals $1/2$.
-As a relation between states and bases, mutual unbiasedness is \emph{symmetric} but neither reflexive nor transitive, hence not an equivalence relation.

-It is natural to associate \emph{complex Hadamard matrices} (see Sec.~\ref{subsec: Hadamard equivalence} for details) with mutually unbiased bases.
+The eigenstates of any two Cartesian components of the spin operator of a spin $1/2$ provide the simplest example of a pair of mutually unbiased bases: they form a pair of orthonormal bases such that the squared modulus of the overlap of any two vectors taken from different bases equals $1/2$.
+As a relation between states and bases, mutual unbiasedness is \emph{symmetric} but neither reflexive nor transitive, hence not an equivalence relation. \end{defn} It is natural to associate \emph{complex Hadamard matrices} (see Sec.~\ref{subsec: Hadamard equivalence} for details) with mutually unbiased bases.
 To see why, consider the $d$ orthonormal basis vectors of the bases ${\cal B}$ and ${\cal B}^{\prime}$ as columns of two unitary matrices $V$ and $V^{\prime}$, respectively, each of size $d$.
-A suitable unitary transformation maps this pair to the pair $\left\{ \mathbb{I},H\right\} $, where $\mathbb{I}$ is the identity matrix corresponding to the standard basis in $\mathbb{C}^{d}$, and $H$ is a unitary matrix with entries of equal modulus, i.e. $|H_{jk}|=1/\sqrt{d}$ , $j,k=1\ldots d$.
-This property, which turns $H$ into a complex Hadamard matrix, expresses the fact that the column vectors of $H$ are mutually unbiased to the column vectors of the identity matrix.

-Returning to the qubit case, the eigenstates of all three Cartesian spin components actually provide an example of \emph{three }pairwise mutually unbiased bases.
+A suitable unitary transformation maps this pair to the pair $\left\{ \mathbb{I},H\right\} $, where $\mathbb{I}$ is the identity matrix corresponding to the standard basis in $\mathbb{C}^{d}$, and $H$ is a unitary matrix the entries of which have modulus $1/\sqrt{d}$, expressing the fact that its column vectors are mutually unbiased to the column vectors of the identity matrix. \begin{defn}[Complex Hadamard matrix] A $\emph{complex Hadamard matrix}$ of order $d$ is a $d\times d$ unitary matrix $H$ whose entries satisfy $|H_{jk}|=1/\sqrt{d}$ for all $j,k=1\ldots d$. \end{defn} Returning to the case of a spin $1/2$, the eigenstates of all three Cartesian spin components actually provide an example of \emph{three }pairwise mutually unbiased bases.
 This observation immediately raises the question of whether there is a limit on the number of pairwise MU bases in the Hilbert space $\mathbb{C}^{d}$.
-The answer is known: a $d$-dimensional complex Hilbert space supports at most $(d+1)$ pairwise mutually unbiased bases, forming what is known as a complete or maximal set.
+The answer is known: a $d$-dimensional complex Hilbert space supports at most $(d+1)$ pairwise mutually unbiased bases, forming what is known as a complete or maximal set. \begin{defn}[Complete sets of MU bases] A \emph{complete }(or\emph{ maximal}) \emph{set of mutually unbiased bases} in the Hilbert space $\mathbb{C}^{d}$ consists of $(d+1)$ orthonormal bases ${\cal B}_{b}$, $b=0,1,2\ldots d$, which are pairwise mutually unbiased. \end{defn} More explicitly, a complete set of MU bases requires the scalar products between all its pairs of states to take the values